panoply/liquify/packages/specs/readme.md

 ### Objects

 The specifications map Liquid objects in a hardcoded manner.
-This means that when a Liquid variation provides objects on the consumer facing end (like in the Shopify variation) the objects are provided to Liquify via manual data entry, which is both a very tedious and time consuming task.
-There is no API endpoint that provided such data that is required for the specs and due to the inconsistencies and constant changing UI of documentation in variations like Shopify we are unable to successfully crawl and compose the data required in an automated manner.
+When a Liquid variation provides objects on the consumer facing end (like those in the Shopify variation) the objects are provided to Liquify via manual data entry.
+This is both a very tedious and time consuming task.

+There is no API endpoint to provided such data required to compose the specs in an automated manner and due to the inconsistencies, the constant changing UI and general unpredictability in documentation that informs upon objects, specifically that of Shopify, we are unable crawl and compose this data required in an automated manner and thus, support is made possible through manual entry.

 Below is a list of objects awaiting triage/input: